 I tend to think that we also take it in through the love of other people and other creatures.
 We probably also take it in in more subtle ways still, through music, the sound of inspiring words, beautiful sights.
-Through empathy and art (neuroscience is backing this up).
+We glut or starve based on our intake of empathy and of art (neuroscience is backing this up).
 Human beings are hardwired for connection: the tug and pull of affection, inspiration, rejection, or acceptance leave tracks or stains or floods of energy inside us.
-It is the emotive force, complete with its ocean of endorphins and stress hormones and sex hormones and joy, that binds us to life and makes us want to live, more.
+It is the emotive force- complete with its ocean of endorphins and barrage of stress hormones and tickle of sex hormones and staggering joy- that binds us to life and makes us want to live, more.

-Yoga discovered that in addition to the physical architecture of our body we have an interpenetrating and underlying sphere or tapestry of reality.
+Yoga discovered that in addition to the physical architecture of our body we have an interpenetrating and interwoven layer with this energetic aspect of reality.
 They called it the pranamayakosha (the body of vital energy or airs.
 (There are five bodies.
 Food for a different essay)).
 The nature of this subtle structure is movement, flow, change and tidal shift.
-Over the centuries, they developed not just the theory of the pranamayakosha, but the anatomy of it.
-They discovered the roadmap to our emotional selves, our characters (again, see picture at the end of the essay).
+Over the centuries, yogis developed not just a theory of the pranamayakosha but the anatomy of it.
+They discovered the roadmap to our emotional selves, our characters.

-The structure is shot through with these invisible channels, those nadis, through which prana flows, energizing and literally sustaining all parts of the physical and energetic and intellectual structure.
+The structure is shot through with these invisible channels, those nadis, through which prana flows, energizing and literally sustaining all parts of our physical structure.
 Again, a visual representation of these tracks looks very much like our representations of the nervous or circulatory systems, but many times more dense.

 Many western students are loosely familiar with the term ‘chakra’ or energy wheel.
 According to yogic science, these energy wheels are like grand central terminal for the railway of the nadis.
 They are energetic hubs, major thoroughfares of power and information.
-Interestingly enough, these chakra points correlate directly with major nerve plexuses, organs, circulatory and lympathic centers of our body.
-Their observations were physiologically accurate.
+Interestingly enough, these chakra points correlate directly with major nerve plexuses, organs, circulatory and lymphatic centers of our body.
+Ancient observations were physiologically accurate.

 The energy body is deeply intelligent, although it doesn’t exactly speak English.
 Much of yoga practice is learning to develop awareness of and trust in the wisdom of this energy body.